Super Lawyers - Badge

 • Brain or nerve damage

-The Role of a Lawyer in a Food Poisoning Claim
+The Role of a Lawyer in a Food Poisoning Case

-Pursuing a food poisoning lawsuit may be an option if you believe another party is responsible for serving or selling you contaminated food.
+Pursuing a food poisoning lawsuit may be an option if you believe another party is responsible for serving or selling you contaminated meat or other food.

 Here are a few ways our food poisoning attorneys can help with your case: